Traveling by train is an exciting way to experience the scenery and learn more about local lives. It can also help you to save some money as well.

 If possible, avoid changing tourist trains at night.
-Read up on the train stations you are about to visit in advance to see how often the train is late, how secure it is.
+Please read up on the train stations you are about to visit in advance to see how often the train is late and how secure it is.

-At the train station, even in the morning, you still can be a potential target for criminals.
+Even in the morning, you can still be a potential target for criminals at the train station.
 So, don’t take your eyes off your luggage and be alert to the people who approach you.

-When waiting for a train, stand at the designated line, always keep your luggage with you.
-Avoid wearing luggage behind your back as you could be pickpocketed if you’re caught off guard.
+When waiting for a train, stand at the designated line and always keep your luggage.
+Avoid wearing luggage behind your back, as you could be pickpocketed if caught off guard.

 Always lock your luggage and carry important things with you when you go to the toilet.

 You must never cross the tracks to get to the train platform.
 Use the prescribed roads and stairs.